bristol-vaccine-centre/tableone/README.md

 ## Example

-`tableone` is there to make descriptive stats consistent and easy.
+`tableone` is there to make descriptive statistics consistent and easy.

 ``` r
 library(tidyverse)